 Breakfast in the USA – The Good

 The southern states and better quality restaurants gave us sensational breakfast dishes.
-In Mother’s Restaurant, New Orleans, we discovered what biscuits ( similar to scones) SHOULD taste like.
+In Mother’s Restaurant, New Orleans, we discovered what biscuits (similar to scones) SHOULD taste like.
 Superb!

 We also sampled grits, gravy and collard greens.
-Beignets ( sweet donuts) were another famous NOLA favourite.
+Beignets (sweet donuts) were another famous NOLA favourite.

 Breakfast in India

-Above we have a huge dosa with sambar ( thin veg curry), fresh coconut chutney and an extra veg curry dish on the side.
+Above we have a huge dosa with sambar (thin veg curry), fresh coconut chutney, and an extra veg curry dish on the side.
 Waiters with huge stainless steel buckets of curries weave between tables replenishing plates as diners enjoy.
-A dosa is a type of pancake and comes served in many ways, plain, filled or even sweet.

-In Malaysia you will also find Indian dishes like this served at breakfast time.
+In Malaysia, you will also find Indian dishes like this served at breakfast time.

 Laos Breakfast